First-year student Cally Gudroe awarded prestigious Guy P. Gannett Journalism Scholarship

 鈥淚鈥檝e lived in Maine my whole life, and I love it here,鈥 Gudroe said. 鈥淚鈥檇 like to explore and see what鈥檚 out there, but if my career brings me back to Maine, I鈥檇 be happy with that, too.鈥

-Set photos courtesy of the 吃瓜爆料 Communications and Media Arts Program.
+Set photos courtesy of the 吃瓜爆料 Communications and Media Arts program.
 On set: Cally Gudroe as assistant director; Maeve McDermott and Anne Couchon operating cameras; Emily Hedegard as director; Chloe Boulle as sound recordist.

 Gudroe (far right) assists with an interview in the Nor鈥檈aster Production Studio.